White Chicken Chili

 So, when my Aunt Georgia, Mom’s youngest sister, shared a recipe for white chicken chili, it upset the Reinhardt’s recipe box.
 Gasp!
 White chili?
 Who ever heard of such a thing?

 Georgia Anderson probably was the gourmand of the family.
 She actually cooked from Julia Child’s cookbook.
-Going to the Anderson house in Bridgeton, Missouri, when I was growing up was a little like dining in a restaurant: fancy food (by our standards), drinks before dinner, wine with the meal, elegant desserts.
-Georgia was a good hostess; I imagine that skill came over the years because she was married to Lee, a naval officer, so she had to entertain as part of her husband's career.
+Going to the Anderson house in Bridgeton, Missouri, when I was growing up was a bit like dining in a restaurant: fancy food (by our standards), drinks before dinner, wine with the meal, elegant desserts.
+Georgia was a good hostess; I imagine that skill came over the years because she was married to Lee, a naval officer, so she probably had to entertain as part of her husband's career.

 But the Reinhardt women didn’t embrace this recipe because it went against the norm.
 The hot pink recipe card, while likely from the 1980s, looks almost newly transcribed in my mother’s hand.
 The title suggests the recipe is inspired by Lewis & Clark's restaurant in St. Charles, Missouri, whose white chili today remains a house specialty.
 But that’s my only my best guess; I can’t imagine the explorers making this on their trek west from the banks of the Missouri River.